 Also, Exotic armor will also be excluded from Transmog for obvious gameplay reasons.

 What sets should you actually worry about?

-Other top tier sets will, of course, remain available.
-The Iron Banner set comes to mind.
-Also, Beyond Light also introduced several sets (8 in total), including the excellent armor from the Deep Stone Crypt raid.
+Other top-tier sets come to mind, such as the Iron Banner sets.
+Also, Beyond Light introduced several sets (8 in total), including the excellent armor from the Deep Stone Crypt raid.